Safety and Immunogenicity of Personalized Genomic Vaccine and Tumor Treating Fields (TTFields) to Treat Glioblastoma

 Exclusion Criteria:

-• Progression of disease at time of screening.
+• Progression of disease at time of screening

-• Implanted pacemaker, programmable shunts, defibrillator, deep brain stimulator, other implanted electronic devices in the brain, or documented clinically significant arrhythmias.
+• Implanted pacemaker, programmable shunts, defibrillator, deep brain stimulator, other implanted electronic devices in the brain, or documented clinically significant arrhythmias

-• Infra-tentorial tumor or multifocal disease.
+• Infra-tentorial tumor or multifocal disease

-• History of hypersensitivity reaction to Temozolomide.
+• History of hypersensitivity reaction to Temozolomide or a history of hypersensitivity to Decarbazine (DTIC)

 • Prior history of unrelated neoplastic disease, and having received systemic therapy for the secondary malignancy within the twelve (12) month period preceding the screening evaluation.

-• History of, or is reasonably suspected to meet criteria for the diagnosis of a known congenital or acquired disorder causing systemic immunosuppression.
+• History of Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS), chronic hepatitis B or hepatitis C or is otherwise reasonably suspected to meet criteria for the diagnosis of a known congenital or acquired disorder causing systemic immunosuppression

 Study Plan